 - Your company is receiving at least S$100,000 in funding or investment from a third-party venture capitalist (VC) or angel investor duly accredited by a Singapore government agency

-- Your company is incubated by an incubator or accelerator recognized by the Singapore government
+- Your company is incubated by an incubator or accelerator recognised by the Singapore government

 - You have an established business network and entrepreneurial track record